plone/docs-guide/docs/about/contributing.md

      git commit -a
      ```

+    ::: tip Note
-    Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.
+    The optional commit `-a` command line option will automatically "add" and "rm" edited files.

 1. Push your branch to GitHub: